hustjieke/cryptocurrency-grafana-tdengine/docs/en-us/binance.md

 `FromCCYto`: Convert the currency `From` to the corresponding value of the target currency `To`.
 `Platform`: Trade platform like `coinbase`, `binance`, etc.

-get the best price/qty on the order book for a token symbol or symbols.
-The fields of table column：
+The column fields of table:
 `ts`: timestamp
 `spot_price`: live price
 `bid_price`: the best bid(sell) price on the order book